-West Coast been on a mission to keeping businesses and societies clean since the turn of the millennium.
+West Coast has been on a mission to keeping businesses and societies clean since the turn of the millennium.
 And in 2020, the Abu Dhabi-based waste management company will celebrate its 20th anniversary as it continues to provide environmentally friendly waste disposal solutions in the UAE capital and beyond.

 The UAE’s rapidly growing population and developing and economy, has inevitably led to the quantity of waste in the Emirates increasing in the last decade.
 Historically most of the waste has ended up in its municipal landfills or dumpsites, where organic waste generates a large amount of the potent methane greenhouse gas.